 1) Prior to the importation of the motor vehicle from overseas or removal from licensed warehouse, you or your appointed freight handling agent must submit the following supporting documents to email@example.com for Singapore Customs’ assessment of your eligibility for duty exemption

 - Cover letter stating purpose of request - Land Transport Authority (LTA)’s approval letter (if applicable) - Commercial invoice - Packing list - Bill of lading - Identification information of the applicant

-2) Upon confirmation of your eligibility, you or your appointed freight handling agent should apply for a Customs In-Payment (GST including Duty Exemption) permit via TradeNet before the actual import.
+2) Upon confirmation of your eligibility, you or your appointed freight handling agent should obtain Customs In-Payment (GST including Duty Exemption) permit via TradeNet before the actual import.

-3) When applying for the permit, the place of receipt code should be declared as
+3) When obtaining the permit, the place of receipt code should be declared as

 - “VEHVIN” for vintage cars - “EXEMPT” for motor vehicles for disabled individuals - “VEHRAC” for off-road racing cars/motorcycles